DYNAMIC ELECTROCHEMICAL MACHINING (DYNAMIC ECM)

 Our Dynamic ECM Tooling Provides the Edge.

 The tool (cathode) is a critical element of the Dynamic ECM process because its properties and shape determine where and how much material is removed from the workpiece.
-The tool material provides the electrical resistance that maintains the constant gap between the cathode and workpiece surface.
 Because the cathode never comes into contact with the workpiece, the tooling has no process-related wear.

 Our team of manufacturing professionals will work with you to determine the best possible tooling design for your project.